 For many organizations, having so much data at their fingertips can be both a blessing and a curse.
-While lots of data of course provides teams with valuable insights that can guide effective decision making, such an avalanche of information can also be a struggle to sift through and make sense of.
+While lots of data provides teams with valuable insights that can guide effective decision making, such an avalanche of information can also be a struggle to sift through and make sense of.

 Data is also ever-changing — and it’s up to teams to keep up so that they’re always gleaning the most relevant insights.
 The teams that stand apart are the ones that can zoom in and out seamlessly, focusing in on individual data points then broadening their view for a big picture perspective.